Business Employment Law

 Changing terms and conditions of employment

 There may be times when you wish to alter the terms and conditions under which some or all of your staff are employed, such as where you wish to impose a pay cut or to restrict employees from working for a competitor for a period after leaving your employment.
 We can advise on whether you have the contractual power to vary your employees’ contracts of employment, and on all aspects of changing terms and conditions of employment, including any individual or collective consultation obligations.
 We can also help you to understand whether any such changes are likely to give rise to claims and, if so how best to deal with the situation so as to minimise the risk.

 We can advise on whether you have the contractual power to vary your employees’ contracts of employment, and on all aspects of changing terms and conditions of employment, including your consultation obligations.
 We can also help you to understand whether any such changes are likely to give rise to claims and, if so how best to respond and, in particular, how best to communicate and consult with relevant trade unions.

-- Preparation and review of HR communications
+- Preparation and review of HR communications to staff

 - Discrimination in recruitment and in employment